MicrosoftDocs/learn/learn-pr/student-evangelism/large-language-model-deployment/includes/1-introduction.md

 To use a large language model (LLM), you can run it locally or through a cloud provider, like Azure.
 The benefits of using a cloud-hosted version are that the provider guarantees that the model works.
-If you’re building a tech startup or adding a large language model to an existing product, you can foster customer trust via guaranteed performance.
-Additionally, when you run an LLM through a cloud provider, you don’t need to worry about the data leaking because your data is protected.
+If you're building a tech startup or adding a large language model to an existing product, you can foster customer trust via guaranteed performance.
+Additionally, when you run an LLM through a cloud provider, you don't need to worry about the data leaking, because your data is protected.

 ## Scenario: Trying out an LLM for a tech MVP